Many not-for-profit agencies across the U.S. provide free or low-cost immigration help.

 You should only get immigration advice from (1) a licensed lawyer or (2) an accredited representative of a not-for-profit agency recognized by the Board of Immigration Appeals (BIA) of the U.S. government.

-• Do not use a lawyer on this list.
-Lawyers on this list are not allowed to practice before U.S. Immigration officials.
+- Do not use a lawyer on this list.
+Lawyers on this list are banned from work on immigration cases.

 Visit our immigration topic, here to find a list of immigration legal aid providers in your area.
 Simply, select the issue that best describes your legal problem, put in your zip code and then look under "Find Legal Aid in NYS".